Elected Board Members

 Tracy Riley is Associate Professor and Dean, Research at Massey University in New Zealand.
 She is the former inaugural Chair of giftEDnz: The Professional Association for Gifted Education and remains a current member of the Board.
 Tracy is Secretary on the World Council for Gifted and Talented Children and a director for SENG.
 She is also currently on the editorial boards for APEX: The New Zealand Journal of Gifted Education, Kairaranga, The Australasian Journal of Gifted Education, and Gifted and Talented International.
 Tracy was the recipient of a National Tertiary Teaching Excellence award in 2007 and the Te Manu Kotuku award for exceptional service and contribution to gifted education in New Zealand in 2017.

-Elizabeth is a secondary school teacher of; English, Classical Studies, Social Studies and Media.
-Currently, she is the Director of Gifted & Talented at Shirley Boys’ High School in Christchurch.
-Which can be described as “a lot of testosterone in a small space”.
-Passionate about the place of female educators in single sex environments, she is a contributor toBroadly Speakingand details her journey as a kiwi teacher of Instagram.
+Currently, she is the Director of Gifted & Talented at Shirley Boys’ High School in Christchurch which can be described as “a lot of testosterone in a small space”.